marshallflax/vision/AWS_Developer.md

 - Encryption-at-rest using AWS KSM at initial launch (or snapshot-and-restore)
 - In-flight encryption -- supports AWS TLS root certs
 - IAM authentication or username/password
-- No SSH except RDS custom.
+- No SSH access except RDS custom.
 - Audit logs may be sent to CloudWatch Logs (longer retention)

 ### RDS Proxy